apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/schema-concept/creating-schema/description.md

 ### Playground exercise

 You can find the complete code of this example in the playground window you can run and experiment with.

-One of the differences you will notice is that it also contains the part to output `PCollection` elements to the console.